 I participated in a sustainability Twitter “chat” featuring representatives of a leading American corporation.
 The online discussion focused on the company’s sustainability efforts, a topic about which I am passionate.
 The chat included mention of the need for more STEM-savvy employees, and discussed corporate efforts to support K-12 science, technology, engineering and math education to help young people develop 21st century workplace skills.

 Twitter and other social media platforms are also marvelous research tools.
-Watching and reading social media postings by prospective and current supporters is not a waste of time.
+Watching and reading social media postings of prospective and current supporters is not a waste of time.
 In fact, be vigilant!
 Do not be afraid to jump into an online conversation and share information about how your nonprofit might be a good partner.
 Support them during tough times.
 Learn how they might be changing their funding interests.
 Attend events they are hosting, and share information they post on your own feed.
 In this way you will become more knowledgeable, and your relationships will deepen.